opensimworld/active-npcs/README.md

 Bob goto 13     : Will walk between connected waypoints to waypoint #13

 Bob go to Bar   :  Will walk between connected waypoints to the waypoint named "Bar"

-Bob go to       : without  a destination, Bob will print the names of waypoints he knows
+                : BEWARE! "goto" and "go to" (with space) are different commands Bob go to       : without  a destination, Bob will print the names of waypoints he knows

 ```